ARE 1989 TOPPS BASEBALL CARDS WORTH ANYTHING?

 Hall of Famers like Rickey Henderson, Wade Boggs, Nolan Ryan, and Ozzie Smith command 4-figure prices in pristine shape given their Hall of Fame careers and the set’s longevity as a core “vintage” issue.
 Autograph and serially numbered parallels like the ‘Traded’ and ‘Record Breakers’ inserts from ‘89 are similarly highly valued at the top of the investment grading scale.

-Read also: MOST VALUABLE TOPPS BASEBALL CARDS 2020
+Read also: OLD TOPPS BASEBALL CARDS WORTH

 Even more common ‘89 cards featuring solid major leaguers can hold value graded and preserved in top condition.
 Examples being starters like Bret Saberhagen, Jose Canseco, Darryl Strawberry, or relievers like Lee Smith and Dennis Cook.
 Their absence from many collections broken down over the decades helps support prices of $25-$100 each for high-grade examples today on the secondary market.